rhoppel/lodge-nodered-nodemcu/README.md

 ### About

 ### TO DO:
-- [ ] add system reboot button using "exec" node
+- [X] add system reboot button using "exec" node
-- [ ] update libraries
+- [X] update libraries 9/21/19

 ### Recent changes
 - refreshed libraries